CartoDB/airship/docs/guides/12-integrating-Vue.md

 #### Using Web Components in templates
 To add a Web Component to a Vue template you just need to use the HTML syntax that is provided in the reference.

-Although Web Components are supported in Vue, there's one caveat when it comes to injecting data into the component.
+Although Web Components are supported in Vue, there is one caveat when it comes to injecting data into the component.
 The only properties that can be passed via attributes are text and number properties, whether via direct text or injecting the property in the template.

 ```html
 <as-category-widget